Phylogenetic control with OU

 elpd_diff se_diff elpd_loo se_elpd_loo p_loo se_p_loo looic se_looic

-Quite surprisingly, Pareto-smoothed leave-one-out cross-validation leads to a substantially different result than Bayes Factor comparison.
-It should be kept in mind in this connection that the two types of model comparison compare different things:
+Pareto-smoothed leave-one-out cross-validation leads to a substantially different result than Bayes Factor comparison.
+The two metrics measure different things:

 marginal_loglikelihoods <- tibble(